skrzym1228/fetch_rewards_exercise/README.md

 One issue I found has to do with the key join field of "brandCode".
 It is missing in 62% of line item records and in 20% of brand records.
 It also contains duplicate values for "HUGGIES" and "GOODNITES" in the brands dataset making it ambiguous when joining to line items.

-**You can see what I did to generate the csv files and profiler reports/charts in the `eda.py` file.**
+You can see what I did to generate the csv files and profiler reports/charts in the `eda.py` file.
+The eda_results directory has the csv, png, and html files that the script generates per table.
+Note: the html files won't render directly in github so downloading them locally or cloning the entire repo is required to view them properly if desired.
+I didn't use a jupyter notebook this time so the pandas-profiler results aren't as easy to work with :)

 ## Fourth: Communicate with Stakeholders
-Here is an email to a project stakeholder named "Debbie" that I am imagining provided these original data files as well as a project brief asking for some data assets to be created for her team to help in answering analytical questions.
+Here is an email to a project stakeholder named "Debbie".
+I am imagining she provided the json files and a project brief asking the data team to create some assets for her team to answer analytical questions.
 > Hi Debbie,
 > My name is Michael and I am part of the data team that's building out the analytics platform for your department.
 I have a few updates about the project and a few questions about the data I hope you can answer.
 >